Skip navigation

 The ability to say no confidently promotes healthier working relationships.
 Plus, it shows respect for one’s own time and the time of others.
 Saying no empowers employees to advocate for their needs while contributing to the team’s success.

-How to train employees to say no effectively
+How can you train employees to say no effectively?

 Training employees to say no involves more than teaching them to reject requests.
 It’s about giving them the tools and confidence to communicate, prioritize and manage their workload.